Lucyjpjones/wean-cuisine/README.md

 #### Acknowledgements

 - My Mentor, Aaron for his continuous help and support throughout the project.

+- The help and support recieved by the tutors at [Code Institute](https://codeinstitute.net/).

 - The [Code Institute](https://codeinstitute.net/) Slack Community.